 Reigning NBA MVP and otherwordly shooter Stephen Curry returned to action for the defending champion Golden State Warriors.
-But his return was temporary -- and the well-rounded Warriors didn’t really need him.
+But his return was temporary — and the well-rounded Warriors didn’t really need him.
 This is bad news for Warriors opponents, and happy news for Warriors fans.
 Going into halftime tied with a Houston Rockets team that suddenly looked as if it could give Golden State a run, the Warriors emerged from the locker room to obliterate Houston.
 A 56-56 halftime score became a 121-94 drumming.

 The Warriors shot 51.7% from the field in the win, led by Andre Iguodala’s 9-of-11.
 Curry, in the rarest of off-nights, shot 2-of-9 and 1-of-7 from three.
 His fellow splash brother Klay Thompson knocked down 7 of his 11 three-point tries.
 Curry was injured again just before halftime and didn’t return.
-The Warriors surge, including an NBA playoff record 21 three-pointers, happened without him.The BEST SALES on Amazon NOW ]
+The Warriors surge, including an NBA playoff record 21 three-pointers, happened without him.Up to 70% off on Hottest Amazon Deals]